gmarkall/nbep-7/README.md

   similarly to how the `Context` class creates them.
 These are used to manage the allocations and deallocations of pinned and mapped host memory.
-- `NumbaCUDAMemoryManager`: A subclass of `HostOnlyCUDAMemoryManager`, which also contains the implementation of the `memalloc` from `Context`.
-This is the default memory manager, and its use preserves the behaviour of Numba prior to the addition of the EMM Plugin interface - that is, all memory allocation and deallocation for Numba arrays is handled within Numba.
+- `NumbaCUDAMemoryManager`: A subclass of `HostOnlyCUDAMemoryManager`, which also contains an implementation of `memalloc` based on that presently existing in the `Context` class.
+This is the default memory manager, and its use preserves the behaviour of Numba prior to the addition of the EMM plugin interface - that is, all memory allocation and deallocation for Numba arrays is handled within Numba.
-  - This class shares the `allocations` and `deallocations` members with its parent class `HostOnlyCUDAMemoryManager`, which is also uses for the management of device memory that it allocates.
+  - This class shares the `allocations` and `deallocations` members with its parent class `HostOnlyCUDAMemoryManager`, and it uses these for the management of device memory that it allocates.
-- Classes for various pointers / allocations:
-  -`MemoryPointer`,
-  - `OwnedPointer`,
-  - `AutoFreePointer`,
-  - `MappedMemory`,
-  - `PinnedMemory`,
-  - `MappedOwnedPointer`
-- `_PendingDeallocs` will also be moved here, but renamed `PendingDeallocs` as it will be used from `numba.cuda.cudadrv.driver`.
-However, it is not part of the EMM plugin interface.
 - The `set_memory_manager` function, which sets a global pointing to the memory manager class.
-This global is initially the `NumbaCUDAMemoryManager` (the default).
+This global initially holds `NumbaCUDAMemoryManager` (the default).
 If this method is called, then it checks that:
   - No CUDA operations have already taken place.
   - That the memory manager has not previously been set.
-  If these conditions are met, then it sets the memory manager to be the class it was passed.
+  If these conditions are met, then it sets the memory manager as the class it was passed.